 According to Smithsonian Magazine, the researchers recognized whether a cat responded to the music by how much they purred, rubbed against speakers, and turned their head toward the source of music.

-As a result of the study, Teie created music developed for feline ears, which your cat can listen to here.
+As a result of the study, Teie created music developed for feline ears.

 If you’re curious if there’s any benefit to cats listening to music, a study from the Louisiana State University School of Veterinary Medicine found that “cat-specific music may benefit cats by decreasing the stress levels and increasing the quality of care in veterinary clinical settings.”